LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-lazyloading-images-with-javascript.md

 ### Implementation

-Because we don't want the page to wait untill all images are loaded untill showing the page, and we don't want the layout to change everytime an image is loaded in we have to set an initial width, you can also do this with CSS.
+Because we don't want the page to wait until all images are loaded until showing the page, and we don't want the layout to change every time an image is loaded in we have to set an initial width, you can also do this with CSS.
 You want the img element to have the correct size before the image is even loaded.

 Now we fill the image to it's correct size using Javascript.